rmind/ringbuf/README.md

 always ending at the message boundary.
 Such behaviour allows us to use this ring buffer implementation as a message queue.

-The implementation was extensively tested on a 24-core machine, see [the stress test](src/t_stress.c) for the details on the technique.
+The implementation was extensively tested on a 24-core x86 machine, see [the stress test](src/t_stress.c) for the details on the technique.
+It also provides an example how the mechanism can be used for message passing.

 ## Caveats